SuperOfficeDocs/superoffice-docs/docs/en/document/templates/admin/tutorial.md

 1. In SuperOffice CRM, create a quote with various products from different product families to test the grouping feature.

-2. Ensure the sale has the same type as the one you will link the template to (see "Link the Template Document to a Sale Type" below).
+2. Ensure the sale has the same type as the one you will link the template to (later in this tutorial).

 3. In the quote, click **Place Order** to enable the **Show Confirmation** button.